experimentzone-team/ExperimentZoneSite/collections/_work/mobile-experience-research-case-study.md

 ---
-title: "Case Study: Evaluating the mobile visitor experience of an e-commerce website"
+title: "Case Study: Evaluating the mobile visitor experience of an ecommerce website"
 description:  Contextual findings provided the clarity our client was looking for on the pain points of the current mobile shopping experience .
 date: 2022-07-18T15:22:30+10:00
 draft: false
 featured: true
 weight: 7
-heroHeading: "Case Study: Evaluating the mobile visitor experience of an e-commerce website"
+heroHeading: "Case Study: Evaluating the mobile visitor experience of an ecommerce website"
 heroSubHeading: " Contextual findings provided the clarity our client was looking for on the pain points of the current mobile shopping experience .."
 heroBackground: "assets/images/work/mobile-cover.jpg"
 backgroundOverlay: true